Question: What makes a great online quiz?

 To make a great quiz you need to consider both the overall quiz duration and individual questions on the quiz.
 You need to consider the length of time it is likely to take respondents to answer your questions.
 If you need to cover a lot of material, splitting the content into two (or more) quizzes may be your best option.

 If the quiz is designed for teaching, you may want to include a lot of information in the question – however including too much information can be overwhelming.
-A better approach is to keep the questions short – with GoConqr’s quiz tool you can provide explanations that the quiz taker can read when reviewing their results.
+A better approach is to keep the questions short – with GoConqr’s quiz tool you can provide explanations that the quiz taker can read when reviewing their results at the end of the quiz.

 The length of answers is also important to consider for certain question types.
 If you ask respondents to fill-in-the-blanks with text, the answers should be short and not contain spaces.
 With multiple choice questions, it is good practice to keep the alternative responses similar lengths.